 I have to admit – I am a wuss and, as a result, I’m not the biggest horror game fanatic out there.
-Since my Doom days, when I was cowering behind walls, hiding from (potential) Demons, I got the most terrible jumpscares from games that weren’t even intended to be horror.
+Since my Doom days, when I was cowering behind walls, hiding from (potential) Demons, I usually get jumpscares from games that aren’t even intended to be horror.

 But fortunately, I won’t let my weakness get the best of me and I keep playing them – although during the day and with the lights turned on.
 HA!

-Jokes aside, I have hand-picked some completely amazing horror games that you should play today – from better known titles to more obscure recommendations, these games have one thing in common: they are scary good!
+Jokes aside, I have hand-picked the absolute best horror games that you should play today.
+From better-known titles to more obscure recommendations, these games have one thing in common: they are scary good!

 Silent Hill 2 Remake